hugomg/xjump-sdl/README.md

 ## New features and improvements

+- New default theme
 - Increased the FPS from 40 to 60
 - Smooth scrolling animations
 - Game window is now resizable
-- More responsive controls when left and right keys are pressed at the same time
+- More responsive controls (when pressing left and right simultaneously)

 ## Installation instructions